-Figure 10 shows the result of the comparison of C stocks obtained via the two independent methods, as delta values (Δ_C).
+Figure 10 shows the result of the comparison of C stocks obtained via the two independent methods, as delta values ( $\Delta_C$ ).
 Several observations can be made:

-- (i) The optimal reference date for comparing an increase of plant C stocks is the first date, 469 at the beginning of the growing season.
+- (i) The optimal reference date for comparing an increase of plant C stocks is the first date, at the beginning of the growing season.
 This observation applies to both years.
-470 - When the 1^{st} date is the reference, the mean error of predictions in 2020 shows: 2.5 \pm 471 10.4 % while in 2021 the mean error is -9.0 ± 13.3 %.
-472 - When taking as reference the 2^{nd} date, in 2020 the match between both independent 473 estimates shows a mean error of -3 ± 16.9 %.
-Likewise, in 2021 the mean error is: $-8.9 \pm$ 474 11.4 %.
-475 - When considering the 3^{rd} date as the reference, the findings indicate a persistent un-476 - derestimation of $47.6 \pm 13.3 \%$ in 2020, whereas the results for 2021 exhibit a closer approximation to the reference NPP value, with a deviation of $-12.7 \pm 13.3 \%$. - (ii) The right tail ends of both tables show that comparing close dates at a late phenological stage results in evident over- and underestimations.
-So, in addition to the temporal proximity of survey dates, the phenological stage of the crops appears to exert a significant influence. - (iii) The included inset panel (c) presents the Δ_C values of both crops, along the temporal interval between survey dates.
+When the 1st date is the reference, the mean error of predictions in 2020 shows: 2.5 ± - When the $1^{st}$ date is the reference, the mean error of predictions in 2020 shows: 2.5 $\pm$ 10.4 % while in 2021 the mean error is -9.0 $\pm$ 13.3 %. - When taking as reference the $2^{nd}$ date, in 2020 the match between both independent estimates shows a mean error of $-3 \pm 16.9$ %.
+Likewise, in 2021 the mean error is: $-8.9 \pm 11.4$ %. - When considering the $3^{rd}$ date as the reference, the findings indicate a persistent un- derestimation of 47.6 ± 13.3 % in 2020, whereas the results for 2021 exhibit a closer approximation to the reference NPP value, with a deviation of -12.7 ± 13.3 %. - (ii) The right tail ends of both tables show that comparing close dates at a late phenological stage results in evident over- and underestimations.
+So, in addition to the temporal proximity of survey dates, the phenological stage of the crops appears to exert a significant influence. - (iii) The included inset panel (c) presents the $\Delta_C$ values of both crops, along the temporal interval between survey dates.
 A clear trend can be observed, indicating a consistent increase in errors as the UAV-LiDAR survey dates approximate.

-Figure 12 (in Appendix) shows the cumulative values of R{eco} , NPP, and GPP, in both growing seasons.
+Figure 12 (in Appendix) shows the cumulative values of $R{eco}$ , NPP, and GPP, in both growing seasons.
 It can be observed how the C uptake does not offset respiratory ecosystem losses until the 4th of June.
-This represents a time shift with respect to 2020 of 15 days, where the crossing of GPP and R{eco} occurred in 19th of May.
+This represents a time shift with respect to 2020 of 15 days, where the crossing of GPP and $R{eco}$ occurred in 19th of May.
 This seemingly time lag during the initial stages of the growing season appears to have manifested as a significant temporal displacement of the entire crop phenological process, estimated to be approximately of 15 days.
 This temporal shift can be visualized by comparing the time discrepancy in the emergence of the uplifting point in NPP between panels a and b in Figure 9.

-UAV-based remote sensing is being increasingly applied to assist in ecosystem fluxes analysis due to the ability of UAV-borne sensors to capture changing land surface variables as well as their spatial distribution [29].
+UAV-based remote sensing is being increasingly applied to assist in ecosystem fluxes analysis due to the ability of UAV-borne sensors to capture changing land surface variables as well as their spatial distribution [26].
 The combination of EC towers with UAV-based remote sensing shows potential for estimating ecosystem fluxes in areas where observational gaps exists, due to lack of monitoring capacity or difficult accessibility.
 Moreover, there is an interest in developing independent methods to estimate the same ecosystem variable (i.e. NECB), in order to target sources of uncertainty, and advance existing techniques.